ropensci/dynamite/README.md

 <img src="man/figures/README-unnamed-chunk-11-1.png" style="display: block; margin: auto;" />

-For more examples, see the package vignette and the [blog post about dynamite](https://ropensci.org/blog/2023/01/31/dynamite-r-package/).
+For more examples, see the package vignettes and the [blog post about dynamite](https://ropensci.org/blog/2023/01/31/dynamite-r-package/).

 ## Related packages